eduardostr/eduardostr/README.md

   <a name="database"></a>

   - NoSQL: MongoDB
-  - SQL: MySQL and PostgreSQL
+  - SQL: SQL Server, MySQL and PostgreSQL
 </details>

 <details>